gbif/hp-swissnatcoll/en/data-aggregator-faqs.md

 ## Are there attributes in DAGI that are not part of Darwin Core?

-Some of the attributes in DAGI have been borrowed from other sources (e.g. [MIDS](https://www.tdwg.org/community/cd/mids/){:target="_blank"}, GBIF Swiss Node) or have been homemade to answer specific needs of our swiss institutions (e.g. our swiss coordinate systems).
-These attributes can't be yet published on GBIF (because GBIF does not have the structure for them).
-However some are used in DAGI during the encoding, and can ben sent to the Info Species data centers through the Validation
+**Some of the attributes in DAGI have been borrowed from other sources** (e.g. [MIDS](https://www.tdwg.org/community/cd/mids/){:target="_blank"}, GBIF Swiss Node) **or have been homemade to answer specific needs** of our swiss institutions (e.g. our swiss coordinate systems). **These attributes can't be yet published on GBIF** (because GBIF does not have the structure for them).
+However some are used in DAGI during the encoding, and **can ben sent to the Info Species data centers through the Validation**.

 Here is a table with these attributes and their definition: